emf8602/mininet/README.md

 We see that the hosts are unable to ping outside their LAN and routers are only able to talk to their 2 hosts.

 **Output after Task 3:**

+Note that we will use the command tracepath rather than traceroute